 - Adjusts their style and approach to better fit their manager’s preferences.

 - Is particularly flexible and willing to take on the projects no one wants.

 - Speaks truth to power when necessary (willing to tell the boss the ugly truth when others won’t).

 If you’re thinking that’s a tall order, it is!
-Managing up isn’t easy—and that’s precisely why it is so important and so effective.
+Managing up isn’t easy, understanding your boss can be tough—and that’s precisely why it is so important and so effective.
 Most employees don’t take the time to actively manage up, so the ones who do truly stand out from the crowd.
 So how do you begin?

 Best Practices for Managing Up